Games24x7: Corporate Social Responsibility

 In 2022, Nobel peace laureate Kailash Satyarthi launched Bal Mitra Mandal (BMM) in Pune, supported by Games24x7, to create a slum community and empower children and their communities to secure their rights, protect against child labor and abuse, and raise awareness on education, water, sanitation, and hygiene.

 Games24x7, in collaboration with the Kailash Satyarthi Children's Foundation (KSCF), recently published a report highlighting a concerning rise in child trafficking cases in Delhi since the onset of the COVID-19 pandemic.
 The report shows a substantial 68% increase in trafficked children in Delhi, and Uttar Pradesh witnessed an alarming nearly six-fold rise.
 The national capital has emerged as a major hub for trafficked children, with more than one-fourth of rescued children originating from Delhi.
 The sectors with the highest prevalence of child labor include hotels and dhabas (15.6%), family-owned automobile or transport units (13%), and garments (11.18%).

 In December 2023, the company formed a partnership with the Karnataka Government to launch an online gaming accelerator initiative called GameTech Accelerate.

 Games24x7 Foundation, the not-for-profit arm of Games24x7, was established in 2022.
 In January 2024, the foundation launched the Wheels of Change initiative on National Girl Child Day.
 As part of this initiative, the foundation distributed 1,000 bicycles in the Dharashiv district, specifically in Bhoom, Washim, and Paranda to help address transportation challenges for girl students accessing higher education in remote areas of Maharashtra.
 In April 2024, the foundation announced its collaboration with NGOs and sports academies in six Indian cities to provide youth and athletes from underserved backgrounds the opportunity to attend a TATA IPL T20 match.

+Controversies

+Regulatory Impact and Layoffs

+In September 2025, media reports stated that Games24X7 initiated a large-scale workforce reduction, with estimates suggesting that up to 70% of its employees, approximately 500 staff employees were affected.
+The reported layoffs followed a government decision to prohibit money-based online gaming formats, which significantly impacted the company’s core business operations.